mwesten/Plugin-Tweets/README.md

 #Styling

 If you want to override the default styling, copy the `_add-ons/tweets/css/pi.tweets.css` file to your themes `css` folder; ie: `_themes/london-wild/css/pi.tweets.css`.
 Then change the css file in your theme folder; this takes precedence.

+# Disclaimer
+I've 'written' this plugin for my own use.
+It comes without any guarantee, so your mileage may vary in using it.
+If you find bugs or have great additions you'd like to share, use github to fork the project and share your improvements by initiating pull requests.